History of the initiative

 In 1995, the University System of Georgia Board of Regents' initiative and the Consortium on Negotiation and Conflict Resolution established a system-wide conflict resolution program as a way to:

 - Resolve conflict at the lowest level

 - Improve institutional environment

 - Lead the development of Alternative Dispute Resolution (ADR) in higher education

 As a response to the Board of Regents' directive, VSU created a committee of representatives from across campus and chose liaisons to the University System Advisory Committee.
-Currently, Dr. Martha Laughlin and Mrs. Rebecca Murphy serve as the VSU ADR liaisons.
+Currently, Sherolyn Hopkins serves as the VSU ADR liaison.
 The work of the committee reports to the University President.